Catachresis: Use in literature

 Catachresis is often used to convey extreme emotion or alienation.
 It is prominent in baroque literature and, more recently, in dadaist and surrealist literature.

 Use in philosophy and criticism

 In Jacques Derrida's ideas of deconstruction, catachresis refers to the original incompleteness that is a part of all systems of meaning.
 He proposes that metaphor and catachresis are tropes that ground philosophical discourse.

 Postcolonial theorist Gayatri Spivak applies this word to "master words" that claim to represent a group, e.g., women or the proletariat, when there are no "true" examples of "woman" or "proletarian".
 In a similar way, words that are imposed upon people and are deemed improper thus denote a catachresis, a word with an arbitrary connection to its meaning.

-In Calvin Warren's Ontological Terror: Blackness, Nihilism, and Emancipation, catachresis refers to the ways Warren conceptualizes the figure of the black body as vessel or vehicle in which fantasy can be projected.
-Drawing primarily from the "Look a Negro" moment in Frantz Fanon's Black Skin, White Masks, Chapter 5: "The Fact of Blackness", Warren works from the notion that "the black body…provides form for a nothing that metaphysics works tirelessly to obliterate", in which "the black body as a vase provides form for the formlessness of nothingness.
-Catachresis creates a fantastical place for representation to situate the unrepresentable (i.e. blackness as nothingness).